dispera/giant-squid/README.md

 ## ex6
 Did the same, this time with python.
 Nothing fancy, using requests and BeautifulSoup from official docs.

+---

 ## Issues:
 * Gitlab blocked my account for no reason while just pushing code, which made me waste time switching CI solution -.- (I left the .gitlab-ci.yml to show what I was doing.
 On the includes part, the only one needed was Security/Container-Scanning.gitlab-ci.yml, the rest were what I was testing just for fun as I had just found the templates, and sparked my interest)
 It was my chance to finally test Travis CI, compared with Jenkins I like how clean Travis syntax looks (and not a fan of json) :P

 * The litecoin-core image from upbound does not have an arm build, not good for testing on my M1 mac -.-

-*
+Couple that with no builds in 8 months, no wonder litecoin is not so hot nowadays.

+* Two of the pgp keyservers stopped being resolvable for me so I had to remove them (from the original Dockerfile):
+    # gpg --no-tty --keyserver ha.pool.sks-keyservers.net --recv-keys "$key" || \
+    # gpg --no-tty --keyserver hkp://p80.pool.sks-keyservers.net:80 --recv-keys "$key" ; \

+* I separated the key fetch commands onto it's own layer as the updates take a while to test, and key servers timeouts meant doing that all over (image is bigger but saves time)

+* I don't think the litecoin-core image can pass the anchore scans as even updating packages, it has libc6 ones with critical vulnerabilities, so I think the compromise instead of re-building from the Dockerfile would have been to mention that and configure anchore to ignore those.